Petrol (Gas) Freezes at -70F

 [PS The problem with these band aids is that when you wash your hands if they don’t wash off, they will stay on and stay wet.
 Let’s say you’ve just washed your hands and then gone out to open up your frozen up car – the band aids are still wet and guess whose fingers will freeze solid?]

-To ensure your car, and trunk doors don’t freeze up in wintertime, coat the closing edges with a Teflon based lubricant – there are special liquids for this, but do remember that these should be applied during warm weather.
-One thing to remember is that lubricants are oily or greasy and you’ll have to be careful how you enter or leave the car to be sure of not damaging your clothing.
+To ensure your car, and trunk doors don’t freeze up during winter, coat the closing edges with a Teflon based lubricant – there are special liquids for this, but do remember that these should be applied during warm weather.
+One thing to remember is that lubricants are oily or greasy and you’ll have to be careful how you enter or leave the car to be sure of not soiling your clothing.

 To open a frozen door, do NOT EVER use a kettle of boiling water to pour over the frozen edges.
 There are a few reasons for this, apart from the lunacy of it.